Sustainable real estate management

-A year or so ago, Siemens Real Estate (SRE) started work on an extensive program of technical improvements with a view to optimizing the buildings.
+Siemens Real Estate (SRE) has started to work on an extensive program of technical improvements with a view to optimizing the buildings.
 The site is now much more sustainable thanks to a number of fundamental changes.
-For example, a photovoltaic system (PV) was installed over much of the parking areas and building roofs and has been in operation since April of this year.
-It is linked to the site energy grid via a SICAM microgrid controller provided by Energy Management (EM), and forms a so-called Distributed Energy System (DES) together with other components.
+For example, a photovoltaic system (PV) was installed over much of the parking areas and building roofs and has been in operation since April 2018.
+It is linked to the site energy grid via a SICAM microgrid controller and forms a so-called Distributed Energy System (DES) together with other components.

 With an installed peak capacity of 998 kWp, the system currently supplies around 40% of the site’s power requirements.
 The majority of the photovoltaic modules are installed above the parking areas, which has the positive side effect of providing welcome shade for employees’ vehicles in the South African sun.
 Electricity flows directly into the site grid and also feeds straight into the e-car charging points in the staff car park.
 Any excess is fed back into the grid.

 But that’s not all.
-In September, EM installed an energy storage known as Siestorage, which makes it possible to store excess electricity.
+In September 2018, Siemens installed an energy storage known as Siestorage, which makes it possible to store excess electricity.
 This can be used to counteract the power failures experienced in the greater Johannesburg area, and to shave off load peaks.
-EM also offers extensive energy meter data management to provide consumption figures for individual buildings and floors.
-The photovoltaic system, meter network, and DESIGO CC building management system provided by Building Technologies are linked to information on energy prices and weather data, assessed, and controlled by EM via the cloud-based platform, EnergyIP.
+Siemens also offers extensive energy meter data management to provide consumption figures for individual buildings and floors.
+The photovoltaic system, meter network, and DESIGO CC building management system provided by Smart Infrastructure are linked to information on energy prices and weather data, assessed, and controlled by a cloud-based platform, EnergyIP.
 This IoT solution, unique to Siemens, enables extensive analyses to be performed and can also be extended to include other decentralized facilities and systems.

 The landscaped areas at Midrand have also been redesigned in recent months.
 In many parts of the site, lawned areas and flowerbeds have made way for native plants that need little or no irrigation and are now cultivated in the company’s own nursery.
 All organic waste generated in the site canteen is recycled on site by first allowing it to decompose in a Bokashi bin, before adding it to a worm farm, and then returning it to nature after a couple more composting stages.

 The site’s water feature was converted from chemical to biological cleaning by using aquatic plants and fish.
 Biodiversity is also hugely important in Siemens Park, the aim being to encourage a variety of insects and birds to the site by using exclusively indigenous plant species.
-Another positive side effect was the first batch of honey harvested this year.
+Another positive side effect is the Siemens own honey harvest.
 As a nice touch, Midrand honey is then gifted exclusively to customers to reinforce the sustainable nature of Siemens products and operations.

 It will take around ten years to recoup the outlay on the DES, making this a truly convincing business case across the board.
 Sebastian Granow from SRE is now regularly asked to talk to real estate managers, media and Siemens customers about the project.
-The relevant Siemens units EM, BT and DF are able to use these case studies in their sales operations.
-On this basis, perhaps it shouldn’t come as a surprise that the EM team won the Digital Solution of the Year award at the Africa Utility Week (AUW) Industry Gala Awards just recently for the technology used at Midrand.
-Siemens South Africa also hosted an exclusive customer event to celebrate the launch of the new system at the end of October, welcoming a hundred or so interested customers and partners to the site.
+The relevant Siemens units are able to use these case studies in their sales operations.
+On this basis, perhaps it shouldn’t come as a surprise that Siemens won the Digital Solution of the Year award at the Africa Utility Week (AUW) Industry Gala Awards in 2018 for the technology used at Midrand.